 Find Local Users:

-No matter how popular technology gets, there is always something purely personal and promising when meeting your customers in-person.
+No matter how popular technology in the mobile app gets, there is always something purely personal and promising when meeting your customers in person.
 Find out how your customers think, what they like to do, and where they like to go.
 Show up at these places and introduce yourself.
-For example, if you created an app for tracking your fitness goals, find local fitness groups at your job, in your neighborhood or even small gyms and join for a limited time.
+For example, if you created an app for tracking your fitness goals, find local fitness groups at your job, in your neighborhood, or even in small gyms and join for a limited time.
 Introduce the app and how it works for you.
 Even find some local fitness trainers and get them involved!
 You’d be surprised at home many people they interact with!
-Once you plant a few fitness seeds, you can began the nurturing process, and pretty soon…you’ll be ready to enjoy the fruits of your labor!
+Once you plant a few fitness seeds, you can begin the nurturing process, and pretty soon…you’ll be ready to enjoy the fruits of your labor!

 Create and Join Discussions:

-There is nothing more comforting than to read comments from potential users who are having problems with something that your app can potentially fix!
+There is nothing more comforting than to read comments from potential users who are having problems with something that your mobile app can potentially fix!
 Joining blogs or forums of groups that are discussing issues that your app can resolve is the holy grail of marketing.
-If your app is offering a service, there is a group somewhere that is in need of it.
-You must do the research in order to find them.
+If your app is offering a service, there is a group somewhere that needs it.
+You must do the research to find them.
 If by chance one does not exist, you can always create one!
 In this setting, you can serve as the subject matter expert and answer questions while shaping the conversation around your app’s features and even other ideas that could bring value to the user’s concerns.